Cyfrin/Updraft/courses/formal-verification/2-math-masters/28-last-reverted/+page.md

 #### Ensuring No Reverts

 Given our invariant—that `hellFunc` must never revert—we structure our testing to confirm this behavior reliably.
-By monitoring the `lastReverted` keyword after invoking the function, we can assure that our condition is met.ß
+By monitoring the `lastReverted` keyword after invoking the function, we can assure that our condition is met.

 Now, it's time for Certora to perform its analysis and transform our invariant checking into a rigorous mathematical verification.